Sports and Children with Special Needs

 Sports and activities especially good for special needs children:

-Some sports don't require any modification.
+Some sports don't need any modification.
 For instance, the buoyancy felt in the water while swimming offers a sense of freedom for wheelchair-bound children.
 Other activities can be modified to make them a better fit.
-Therapeutic riding programs, for example, can help children learn to ride a horse with proper instruction and the use of special devices to keep them safe, whatever their special needs might be.
-Competition-level participation is available, as well, with a variety of wheelchair sports teams and leagues, plus the Special Olympics.
+Therapeutic riding programs, for example, can help children learn to ride a horse with proper instruction.
+Also, these programs use special devices to keep children safe, whatever their special needs might be.
+Competition-level participation is available, as well, with a variety of wheelchair sports teams and leagues.
+Also, the Special Olympics is available.

 Getting started with sports